Baya-Systems/purple/doc/introduction.rst

     that the number of possible parameter combinations is finite
   * rules are either "clocked" or "atomic".
     Clocked rules may run at the same time as each other, where atomic rules run strictly sequentially
-  * the parameters of an atomic rule represent external inputs to the system
+  * the parameters of a rule represent external inputs to the system, or "don't-care" behaviour in the system being modelled
-  * the parameters of a clocked rule create multiple independent and concurrent rules
+  * when a clocked rule has parameters, only one set of parameters is used in each clock cycle
   * a rule may only be invocable for a subset of the model state.
     If required, the rule embeds calculations of whether or not it is invocable.